rwndy/course-web-fullstack/modules/setup-1/README.md

 If you already have Apple Macintosh (Macbook), you can just use it right away.

-Get some help by our mentors.

 ---

 ## Installation Script

 Use this [INSTALL.sh](./INSTALL.sh) script as a help for installing various softwares and tools into your computer.

+Get some help by our mentors, because using this script needs some experience.

 ---